Program Manager for the Digital Media Hub

 B.A., Music Performance with Emphasis in Music Business, University of Massachusetts, Lowell

-Educational initiatives are a significant part of Dan's role, including producing training materials for students, faculty and staff as well as teaching IDP107 Digital Media Literacy - a two-week January term intensive course where students develop knowledge and skills with software and equipment in the areas of digital audio and podcast production, photography and digital imaging, video production, video editing and motion graphic design.
-Dan also researches emerging technology in the fields of media production, gaming and virtual reality.
+Dan also teaches a two-week January term intensive course where students develop knowledge and skills with software and equipment in the areas of digital audio and podcast production, photography and digital imaging, video production, video editing and motion graphic design.

-His spare time is spent enjoying a variety of interests including playing music, drawing, fly fishing, furniture making and woodworking, gaming, and producing music videos.
+His spare time is spent enjoying a variety of interests including playing music, drawing, fly fishing, woodworking, gaming, and producing music videos.

 Digital media, video & audio production, graphic design, virtual reality, gaming, design thinking, emerging technologies, project management.